Skip to main content

 © GettyImages, Foto: Alexander Baluev

-Do-it-yourself doesn't stop at crafting - it can also be really tasty!
-DIY cooking is currently experiencing a real hype in Berlin, and rightly so.
-Because making things like sourdough bread, kombucha, kimchi or pickled vegetables yourself is not only healthier and more sustainable, it's also a lot of fun.
-In various workshops, you will learn the basics of fermentation, how to maintain a sourdough starter or what you need to consider when making your own apple cider vinegar.
+DIY doesn't stop at crafting - it can also be really tasty!
+DIY cooking is currently experiencing a real hype in Berlin, and quite rightly so.
+After all, making things like sourdough bread, kombucha, kimchi or pickled vegetables yourself is not only healthier and more sustainable, but also incredibly fun.
+In various workshops, you will learn the basics of fermentation, how to care for a sourdough starter or what you need to bear in mind when making your own apple cider vinegar.

 Culinary DIY courses: